-Administration of medication to patients in police custody may be carried out by forensic physicians (FP); other healthcare professionals (HCP) - who are predominantly nurses and paramedics; or by self-administration by the patient, the medication either kept in their own possession or supervised by a HCP or police custodian.
-The most appropriate means of administration to the patient will be dependent on a range of factors which may include: the nature of the medication; the method of authorisation of the medication and relevant regulatory restraints; the clinical condition of the patient; and the availability of appropriate staff.
+Administration of medication to patients in police custody may be carried out by forensic physicians (FP); other healthcare professionals (HCP) - generally, registered general nurses and paramedics; or by self-administration by the patient.
+The medication will be kept either in the detainee's own possession or supervised by a HCP or police custodian.
+The most appropriate means of administration to the patient will be dependent on risk assessment which may include a range of factors such as the nature of the medication; the method of authorisation of the medication and relevant regulatory restraints; the clinical condition of the patient; and the availability of appropriate staff.

-When non-clinical police custodians are required to supervise the patient's self-administration of medication it is essential to ensure that:
+When non-clinical (those without healthcare training) police custodians are required to supervise the patient's selfadministration of medication it is essential to ensure that:

-- Instructions for the administration of medications are communicated by means and in a manner that will be understood by the custody staff. - The correct medication is offered to the intended patient at the appropriate time. - Accurate records of prescribing and use and/or refusal are kept to include the date and time of use and/or refusal and reason for that refusal.
+- Instructions for the administration of medications are communicated by means and in a manner that will be understood by the custody staff. - The correct medication is offered to the intended patient at the instructed time. - Accurate records of prescribing and use and/or refusal are kept to include the date and time of use and/or refusal and reason for that refusal.
 If for some other reason the medication is not administered, the reason must be recorded.